 Critical Areas Regulations, Non-Shoreline Jurisdiction.
-Refers to the City of Lake Stevens's Critical Areas Regulations, Chapter 14.88 LSMC (Ordinance 741 effective May 8, 2007 and updated by Ordinance 773 effective April 21, 2008 and most recently amended by Ordinance 984, effective September 26, 2019).
+Refers to the City of Lake Stevens's Critical Areas Regulations, Chapter 14.88 LSMC (Ordinance 741 effective May 8, 2007 and updated by Ordinance 773 effective April 21, 2008).

 Critical habitat.
 Habitat necessary for the survival of endangered, threatened, sensitive species as listed by the Federal Government or the State of Washington.
 Habitat for species listed on the candidate list, or monitored species as listed by the Federal Government or the State of Washington, may be considered critical habitat.